HelenKopter/DalgoAufgabe1/README.md

  3. in the command window, you are now asked to type in your search item.
  4. There are 4 parameters, that will be asked in the command window one after the other with following sequence:  1) speaker, 2)sentence, 3)word and 4) phoneme.
  5. Type your input in as a string (in apostrophes).
- 6. It is possible, that not all inputs are filled in.
+ 6. You are able to type in one to four input parameters in desired combination.
  >**IMPORTANT** : there should be at least one parameter filled in.

 ###Usage Examples